Las Vegas Job Market 2026: How Economic Diversification Is Reshaping Housing Demand — Las Vegas real estate

 Frequently Asked Questions

-Q: What is the current unemployment rate in Las Vegas?
+What is the current unemployment rate in Las Vegas?

 As of March 2026, the Las Vegas metro unemployment rate is approximately 5.1%, down from 5.6% a year ago.
 While this is above the national average of 4.0%, it represents significant improvement and reflects the seasonal nature of hospitality employment.
 The rate for full-time, year-round workers is considerably lower.

-Q: Which Las Vegas neighborhoods are best for tech workers?
+Which Las Vegas neighborhoods are best for tech workers?

 Tech workers tend to gravitate toward Summerlin, Henderson, and the southwest valley.
 These areas offer newer construction, reliable high-speed internet, proximity to coworking spaces, and the quality of life that attracts knowledge workers.
 Summerlin in particular has seen strong demand from Bay Area transplants.

-Q: How many people are moving to Las Vegas each year?
+How many people are moving to Las Vegas each year?

-Clark County is adding roughly 40,000 to 50,000 new residents annually based on Census Bureau estimates.
+According to Census Bureau, clark County is adding roughly 40,000 to 50,000 new residents annually based on Census Bureau estimates.
 The primary source states are California, Arizona, Washington, and Oregon.
 Net domestic migration has been positive every quarter since 2020.

-Q: Are Las Vegas wages keeping up with home prices?
+Are Las Vegas wages keeping up with home prices?

 Wage growth in Las Vegas has averaged 4.3% annually over the past year, while home price appreciation has been running at approximately 5.8%.
 The gap has narrowed compared to 2021-2022, and certain sectors like technology and healthcare are seeing wage growth that exceeds home price gains.

-Q: What is the largest employer in Las Vegas?
+What is the largest employer in Las Vegas?

 MGM Resorts International remains the largest single employer in the Las Vegas valley with approximately 52,000 employees.
 However, the healthcare sector collectively employs more workers when you combine all hospital systems, clinics, and medical offices.
 The Clark County School District is also among the top employers with over 40,000 staff.

-Q: Is Las Vegas a good place to buy a home in 2026?
+Is Las Vegas a good place to buy a home in 2026?

 From my perspective as someone who has worked this market for 35 years, yes.
 The combination of job diversification, population growth, no state income tax, and relatively affordable prices compared to coastal markets makes Las Vegas compelling for both primary residence buyers and investors.
 The key is working with an experienced local agent who understands neighborhood-level dynamics.